Building Java with Mill

 This is a basic Mill build for a single JavaModule, with two third-party dependencies and a test suite using the JUnit framework.

 You can download this example project using the download link above if you want to try out the commands below yourself, or browse the full sources of the example (including supporting files) via the browse link.
-The only requirement is that you have some version of the JVM installed; the ./mill script takes care of any further dependencies that need to be downloaded.
+The only requirement is that you have some version of the JVM installed; the ./mill script (./mill.bat on windows) takes care of any further dependencies that need to be downloaded.
 All examples in this documentation site are executable and are continually exercised as part of Mill’s CI workflows, and they range from the simple hello-world projects on this page to more sophisticated web build examples or example builds for real-world projects

 The source code for this module lives in the src/ folder.
 Output for this module (compiled files, resolved dependency lists, …) lives in out/.